libp2p/specs/pubsub/gossipsub-wip.md

 their corresponding messages, segmented into "history windows."
 Each window corresponds to one heartbeat interval, and the windows are shifted during the [heartbeat procedure](#heartbeat) following [gossip emission](#gossip-emission).
+The number of history windows to keep is determined by the `mcache_len` [parameter](#parameters), while the number of windows to examine when sending gossip is controlled by `mcache_gossip`.

 The message cache supports the following operations:

 - `mcache.put(m)`: adds a message to the current window and the cache.
 - `mcache.get(id)`: retrieves a message from the cache by its ID, if it is still present.
-- `mcache.window()`: retrieves the message IDs for messages in the current history window.
+- `mcache.get_gossip_ids(topic)`: retrieves the message IDs for messages in the most recent history windows, scoped to a given topic.
+The number of windows to examine is controlled by the `mcache_gossip` parameter.
-- `mcache.shift()`: shifts the current window, discarding messages older than the history length of the cache.
+- `mcache.shift()`: shifts the current window, discarding messages older than the history length of the cache (`mcache_len`).

 We also keep a `seen` cache, which is a timed least-recently-used cache of message IDs that we have observed recently.
 The value of "recently" is